Arellano-Jann/Travel-Notes/STAT 314/Midterm.md

 ---

+Use the following to answer the next 2 questions.
+The length of time for one individual to be served at a restaurant is a random variable having an exponential distribution with an expected wait time of 4 minutes.
 ### **22. Find the probability that an individual would wait longer than 10 minutes to be served.**
 - **Question:** The length of time for one individual to be served at a restaurant is a random variable having an exponential distribution with an expected wait time of 4 minutes.
 Find the probability that an individual would wait longer than 10 minutes to be served.
 - **Answer:**